Thousands turn out for North Hempstead’s first dragon boat festival

 North Hempstead’s inaugural event included 36 teams participating in dozens of races, cultural performances, lines of food vendors and concluded with the setting of traditionally lit lanterns out onto the water.
 Thousands were spread out across the park, playing cards, kids’ activities, and engaging with community organizations.

+Tina Cheng of OPA said one of the organization’s coaches spurred her association to work towards creating the town’s inaugural festival.

+“The idea for this festival was driven by the dream of our late coach, Tim Woo, who sought to unite the New York-based dragon boat teams,” Cheng said.
+She added that OPA had been working to hold a festival in the town for years and poured hundreds of hours of passion and planning into the event.

-Liu said the dragon boat festival sprouted from beloved community member Betty Leong’s dream.
+Liu said her inspiration to hold the dragon boat festival sprouted from beloved community member Betty Leong’s dream.

 “She was the first who spoke to me about her dream of having a Dragon Boat Festival in North Hempstead,” Liu said of Leong.
 “When I announced that I was going to embark on this endeavor, she signed right up.
 She was the first to register a team to race.
 She was the first to secure a sponsorship and be a part of the planning committee.”

-The festival, which was coming to fruition, was bittersweet, Liu said, because Leong had died just a few weeks before the event.
+The festival coming to fruition was bittersweet, Liu said, because Leong had died just a few weeks before the event.

 “She loved paddling for the Queen’s Dragon Boat Races and was very involved with the community,” Liu said.
 “We let everyone know about her community spirit and that her dream came true at this Dragon Boat Festival.”